-- The negative results of the PRRS test from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - The negative results of the PEDv test from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - A statement that the veterinarian has inspected the entire herd of origin within the past 30 days and that no clinical signs of PRRS and PEDv or any other apparent disease was present at the time of inspection - Official individual identification (ID)
+- The negative results of the PRRS testc from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - The negative results of the PEDv testc from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - A statement that the veterinarian has inspected the entire herd of origin within the past 30 days and that no clinical signs of PRRS and PEDv or any other apparent disease was present at the time of inspection.d Official individual identification (ID)b Acceptable methods of ID for swine areb: - USDA silver ear tag USDA 840 ear tag, either visual or RFID - Breed association tattoo if the pig is a purebred and the tattoo is registered - An ear tag with the premises identification number and a unique identifier - Ear notch if the pig is a purebred and the notch is registered Note: Microchips are not accepted as official ID for any swine including pet pigs.
+Requirements are subject to change as conditions warrant.
+For current information and for PRRS and PEDv testing options, check https://datcp.wi.gov/Pages/Programs_Services/SwineMovement.aspx.